wilian746/go-generator/README.md

 - And several other ideas...👁‍

 ## Issue?
-We are happy with your help, you can direct us by channel of [Issues](https://github.com/wilian746/go-generator/issues) that we will help with the greatest pleasure!
+We are happy with your help, you can direct us by a channel of [Issues](https://github.com/wilian746/go-generator/issues) that we will help with the greatest pleasure!

 ## Contributing
 Nice!
 Welcome to the team then!
 Just make your modification and open the [pull request](https://github.com/wilian746/go-generator/pulls).
 We ask that the branch of [develop](https://github.com/wilian746/go-generator/tree/develop) is always placed as a destination, because that way we can move up to production safe and tested implementations.